MicrosoftDocs/memdocs/autopilot/known-issues.md

 1. Manually enter the kiosk user credentials.

 For additional assistance, contact support.
-For more information, see [AssignedAccess CSP](/windows/client-management/mdm/assignedaccess-csp).
+For more information, see [Assigned Access recommendations - Automatic sign-in](/windows/configuration/assigned-access/recommendations#automatic-sign-in).

 ## BitLocker encryption defaults to 128-bit when 256-bit encryption is configured